Great Mosque of Djenné: Present mosque

-In 1906, the French administration in the town arranged for the original mosque to be rebuilt and at the same time for a school to be constructed on the site of Seku Amadu's mosque.
+In 1906, the town arranged for the original mosque to be rebuilt and for a school to be constructed on the site of Seku Amadu's mosque.
 The rebuilding was completed in 1907 using forced labour under the direction of Ismaila Traoré, head of Djenné's guild of masons.
-From photographs taken at the time, it appears the position of at least some of the outer walls follows those of the original mosque but it is unclear as to whether the columns supporting the roof kept to the previous arrangement.
+From photographs taken at the time, it appears the position of at least some of the outer walls follows those of the original mosque but it is unclear whether the columns supporting the roof kept to the previous arrangement.
 What was almost certainly novel in the rebuilt mosque was the symmetric arrangement of three large towers in the qibla wall.
-There has been debate as to what extent the design of the rebuilt mosque was subject to French influence.
+There has been debate about to what extent the design of the rebuilt mosque was subject to French influence, although it is unlikely that French engineers worked on the building at all.

-Dubois revisited Djenné in 1910 and was shocked by the new building.
+Dubois revisited Djenné in 1910 and was shocked by the reconstructed mosque.
 He believed that the French colonial administration were responsible for the design and wrote that it looked like a cross between a hedgehog and a church organ.
 He thought that the cones made the building resemble a baroque temple dedicated to the god of suppositories.
 By contrast, Jean-Louis Bourgeois has argued that the French had little influence except perhaps for the internal arches and that the design is "basically African."
+Ismaila Traoré. head of Djenne's guild of masons and renowned throughout the Sahel, was the architect for the reconstruction of the Djenné mosque.